opendocsg/slw-judgments-backfill/2012_SGHC_131/report.md

 _(iii) Termination of both agreements_

-22     The plaintiff argued that the current case fell within the fourth category of situations listed in _RDC Concrete Pte Ltd v Seto Kogyo (S) Pte Ltd_ [2007] 4 SLR(R) 413 at [99] where a breach of a term in the contract deprived the innocent party of substantially the whole benefit which it was intended to obtain from a contract.
+22     The plaintiff argued that the current case fell within the fourth category of situations listed in _RDC Concrete Pte Ltd v Seto Kogyo (S) Pte Ltd_ <span class="citation">[2007] 4 SLR(R) 413</span> at [99] where a breach of a term in the contract deprived the innocent party of substantially the whole benefit which it was intended to obtain from a contract.
 While well aware that the plaintiff would not be able to continue operating the plant if the defendant failed to order ready-mixed concrete from the former, the defendant’s actions clearly showed it had repudiated the supply agreement from March 2010 onwards.
 As a result, the plaintiff evinced a clear intention to terminate the subletting agreement by writing to the defendant and returning the site to the defendant on 31 May 2010.

 23     In summary the plaintiff’s claim against the defendant was as follows: